Roee-Bar/MentorMatch/README.md

 npm install
 ```

+3. **Configure Firebase Admin SDK** (Required for backend API)

+   Create a `.env.local` file in the project root with your Firebase credentials.

+   See [docs/getting-started/setup-guide.md](./docs/getting-started/setup-guide.md) for complete setup instructions.

-3. Run the development server
+4. Run the development server
 ```bash
 npm run dev
 ```

+   You should see: `Firebase Admin SDK initialized successfully`

-4. Open [http://localhost:3000](http://localhost:3000) in your browser
+5. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## Development